Troon-Technologies-LLC/madbop-contract/docs/Directory_Structure.md

 The directories here are organized into contracts, scripts, and transactions.

-Contracts contain the source code for the MadbopNFTs and Madbop that are deployed to Flow.
+Contracts contain the source code for the MadbopNFTs and Madbop contracts that are deployed to Flow.

-Scripts contain read-only transactions to get information about the state of someones Collection or about the state of the MadbopNFTs and Madbop.
+Scripts contain read-only transactions to get information about the state of someones Collection or about the state of the MadbopNFTs and Madbop contracts.

-Transactions contain the transactions that various users can use to perform actions in the smart contract like creating Collection, Brand, Schema, Templates and Mint Templates.
+Transactions directory contain the transactions that various users can use to perform actions in the smart contract like creating Collection, Brand, Schema, Templates, Mint NFTs, Open Jukeboxes etc

 - `contracts/` : Where the MadbopNFTs and Madbop smart contracts live.
 - `transactions/` : This directory contains all the transactions that are associated with these smart contracts.